lakeraai/lakera/README.md

 So what are the **main benefits** of using MLTest?

-* You understand where your models are likely to fail.
+* You automate testing and understand where your models are likely to fail at close to zero overhead.
 * You know exactly which issues to focus on, which to fix next, thus significantly reducing iteration time.
 * You don't have to set up complex testing infrastructure as MLTest provides that out of the box, meaning you can focus on what really matters and develop faster.
 * You can showcase progress to team members, management, and customers easily.